elsonli/wrapdis/README.md

     * The game is stepped continuously until a collision has been detected
     * One matrix was used to determine whether or not a tile on the game board is occupied
     * Another matrix was used to track information about pieces for other collision and rendering logic
+  * Other keyboard keys are used to achieve various additional functionality
+    * The C key is used to store the current piece or swap with an already saved piece
+    * The N key is used to restart the game when the game is in the play state
+    * The M key is used to mute and unmute the music that plays in the background
+    * The Enter key is used to pause and unpause the game at any point during a session

 ## Piece and Game Canvas Rendering
 * The game canvas, current piece, next piece, saved piece, and current score are drawn onto the screen using `HTML5 Canvas`